-Dis.co works hard to stay on the cutting edge of serverless solutions.
-Our team is constantly building new features and updates into the platform to make
+Dis.co works hard to stay on the cutting edge of serverless computing solutions.
+Our team is constantly building new features and updates into the platform to

 In the first blog post of this series, we reviewed the history of graphics rendering and how computers never seem to be able to outpace the rapid growth of computing demands.
 More specifically, the only way people have ‘beaten’ the deadlines previously was to create clusters of computers and building infrastructures (a render farm) to scale the solution at a significant cost.